 Magnetoencephalography (MEG) Imaging is a tool being used by CIRP's Teen Driving Safety researchers to learn about the neural components of driving among adolescents.

-The Center for Injury Research and Prevention has a variety of research tools that were developed utilizing our interdiscplinary approach to child injury prevention science.
+The Center for Injury Research and Prevention has a variety of research tools and data resources that were developed utilizing our interdiscplinary approach to child injury prevention science.
 The following survey instruments have been used in CIRP studies described in published scientific articles.
-To request a specific measure, please Contact Us.
+For more information on these research tools and data resources for researchers or to request a specific measure, please contact us.

 Child Passenger Safety Research Tools

-The concussion survey instrument was designed for healthcare providers of pediatric concussion patients.
+- Pediatric Provider Survey on Concussion -- This cross-sectional survey instrument was distributed to pediatric primary care and emergency medicine providers in a single, large pediatric care network.
+For all survey participants, practices and attitudes about concussion diagnosis and treatment were queried.
 It includes multiple-choice, Likert-scale, and free-text questions.
 The items ask about demographics, self-reported knowledge about concussion, concussion management practices, and barriers to certain aspects of concussion management.